Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

 - Effort - How much time and resources does this require?

-The highest scores get created first.
+Highest scores get created first.

 A comparison page targeting "[Competitor] alternative" will convert 10x better than a top-of-funnel educational post.
 A pricing guide captures people already evaluating solutions.
 A case study provides proof at the decision stage.